nibzard/agentprobe-community/packages/dashboard/DEPLOYMENT.md

 ## 🔄 Rollback Procedure

 ### Quick Rollback
-1. Go to Cloudflare Pages dashboard
+1. Go to Cloudflare Workers dashboard
-2. Navigate to your project's Deployments tab
+2. Navigate to your Worker's "Deployments" tab
-3. Find the previous working deployment
+3. Find the previous working version
-4. Click "Retry deployment" or "Promote to production"
+4. Click "Rollback" to that version

 ### Git-based Rollback
 1. Revert the problematic commit